 While neem is generally non-toxic, you don’t want to get a mouthful when eating fresh produce.

 To avoid this, always apply the neem at least one day before harvesting.

-Foliar sprays are more involved than soil soaks and must be applied more frequently.
+Foliar Neem sprays are more involved than soil soaks and must be applied more frequently.

-During pests infestations, you will need to reapply every other day for 14 days.
+During pest infestations, you must reapply every other day for 14 days.

 As a preventative, you will need to do one application every 14 days.